-Pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to COVID-19-related issues.
-The impact was particularly acute for disadvantaged pupils.
+Pupil behaviour, wellbeing and mental health were significantly impacted in the last few years, the impact was particularly acute for disadvantaged pupils.
 We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
 We are building on that approach in our new plan.